joshflchan/joshflchan.github.io/about.md

 I'm currently working on developing my two most recent [hackathon](https://joshflchan.github.io/bizhacks-visualeyes/) [projects](https://joshflchan.github.io/nwhacks-ichooseyou/) with my teammates at a steady pace during the academic term.
-Within the past few weeks, I will have attended 3 consectuive hackathons -- And hoping to attend many more!
+Within the past few weeks, I will have attended 3 consecutive hackathons -- And hoping to attend many more!

 #### Currently looking for Summer 2019 student intern positions || Winter 2019 Co-op positions

-You can find the extended version of my resume [here](http://joshflchan.github.io/assets/JoshChan_Resume_Extended.pdf).
-Updated as of February 2019.

 ---

 Coding is something that I've really started to enjoy and pursue this past year after taking a few computer science related courses.
 I enjoy hackathons and hope to attend more throughout the year to develop my skills and figure out which areas of computer science that I want to dive into.
 I've developed a recent interest in Data Science and have started looking into projects through [Kaggle](https://www.kaggle.com/).

-In my spare time I sketch landscapes, take photos, and listen to music.
+In my spare time I sketch landscapes, play Tetris, and listen to music.
 Hoping to write in my blog more and feature some of my more creative projects!

 ## Featured Projects